Search blog

 Sophia is following a diet in order to lose weight.

-Note: In Order To can only be used to connect two simple sentences that share the same subject, and the subject of the second sentence is omitted.
+Note: In order to connects two simple sentences with the same subject, with the subject in the second sentence typically omitted.

-When the purpose of the action in the sentence is directed at another object (the object), we use the structure "In order for somebody to Verb."
+When the purpose is directed at another object (someone or something else), the structure changes to "In order for somebody to ".
+The formula is:

 S + V + in order + for somebody + (not) + to + V(inf) = to do something for someone...